Gombe to start preliminary exploration of mineral resources | TODAY.NG

 The Gombe State Government is to commence preliminary study to ascertain the types of minerals resources deposited in the state and their quantities.

-Commissioner Ministry of Mines and Solid Minerals Development, Bakura Mohammed, said in an interview with the News Agency of Nigeria (NAN) in Gombe on Thursday.
+Alh.
+Bakura Mohammed, Commissioner, Ministry of Mines and Solid Minerals Development, Gombe, said in an interview.

 “We know that Gombe is blessed with abundant natural resources, but we cannot ascertain the type and quantity.

-According to him, utilising the service of consultants is necessary because only experts can speak authoritatively.
+According to him, utilizing the service of consultants is necessary because only experts can speak authoritatively.

 According to him, before the end of the first quarter of this year the successful consultants will commence work.